 Tasted neat in a Glencairn after a few minutes rest …

 Nose: vanilla, brown sugar, cherry syrup, honey, sweet & funky oak, herbal/floral notes, hints of citrus

 Taste: vanilla, toffee, honey, sweet herbal/floral notes, light funky oak, caramelized sugar, a pinch of cinnamon spice

 Finish: medium, “tingly” vanilla, toffee, fading herbal spice & sweet oak

 Overall: Well folks, this is basically the same profile as Wild Turkey Diamond Anniversary.
-In fact, I had to do a side-by-side comparison to confirm.
+In fact, I was moved to do a side-by-side comparison to confirm.
 While Diamond has a touch more spice and mustiness, the two are strikingly similar.
 And it only makes sense, as there are several parallels just on paper.
-They were both bottled in 2014, at or very near 45% ABV (Diamond is 45.5%), and are each age-stated at 13 years (Diamond touts a blend of 13-16 years, but that’s legally a 13-year age statement).
+They were both bottled in 2014, at 45.5% ABV, and aged at least 13 years (Diamond touts a blend of 13-16 years, but that’s 13-years if a legal age statement were considered).
 And labels aside, the profiles speak for themselves upon tasting – these are without a doubt relative whiskeys.

 Rating: 3.5/5 🦃